1. Home

 Step 7View Detailed Grow Report: To view a table of the scenario details, select the Detailed Grow Report.
 Each scenario can be saved and printed.

-Understanding the Assumptions
+Understanding the Assumptions:

 Target Canopy %

 If wanting to gather data based on the Target Canopy %, you will enter the goal for your area or for the polygons you have selected.
 By default, a target canopy of 30% will be applied.
-Depending on the ecological make up of the geographic area, you may set a higher or lower target canopy.
+Depending on the ecological makeup of the geographic area, you may set a higher or lower target canopy.

 Increase Canopy By %

-If wanting to see how many trees you will need to plant based on a percentage you are wishing to Increase Canopy by, you will enter the goal for your area or for the polygons you have selected.
-By default, a Increase Canopy By 10% will be applied.
-Depending on the ecological make up of the geographic area, you may set a higher or smaller percentage to Increase Canopy By.
+If wanting to see how many trees you will need to plant based on the percentage you wish to Increase Canopy by, you will enter the goal for your area or for the polygons you have selected.

 Average Tree Crown Diameter

-Average Tree Crown Diameter is the average crown diameter the trees you will be planting.
-The crown diameter will effect how many trees are able to be planted in a given acreage.
-If you are planting one species or a number of species, averaging the adult crown diameter will provide a more precise estimate in how many trees will need to be planted to reach the Target Canopy %.
+If you are planting one species or many species, averaging the adult crown diameter will provide a more precise estimate of how many trees will need to be planted to reach the Target Canopy %.

 Mortality Rate

 Using this Mortality Rate feature, you can indicate the mortality rate of the trees in your area.
 TreePlotter will then account for that variable when calculating the number of trees that will need to be planted to reach your Target Canopy % goal.
-Mortality Rate can vary depending on species, climate, pests and condition of the trees.
-The Mortality Rate will default to 0%.

-Understanding Modeled Tree Canopy
+Understanding Modeled Tree Canopy:

 Using the Modeled Tree Canopy section, you can view the current and modeled Urban Tree Canopy % and the Overall Urban Tree Canopy in acres.